 In short, while mild, temporary soreness after exertion is nothing to worry about, persistent aches and pains are a sign that you are over-stressing your muscles and joints.
 It’s important not to push your body to the limit while in pain, because this increases your risk of further injury.
 If your athletic activities are causing more than temporary pain, a chiropractor may be able to help.”

-If you require further information after reading about your running injury email Dr. Runco at email@example.com or call (858) 268-8525 to make an appointment.
+If you require further information after reading about your running injury email Dr. Allen at email@example.com or call (858) 268-8525 to make an appointment.